Takishima/webnovel2epub/README.md

 ## Getting Started

-To run this script you'll need to have a Python 3 installation, which you can find [here](https://www.python.org/downloads/ "Python Download Link").
+To run this script, you will need to have a Python 3 installation, which you can find [here](https://www.python.org/downloads/ "Python Download Link").

-Additionally, you'll need chromedriver, which you can find [here](http://chromedriver.chromium.org/ "chromedriver Download Link").
+Additionally, you will need `chromedriver`, which you can find [here](http://chromedriver.chromium.org/ "chromedriver Download Link").
-The easiest way to install chromedriver is through a package manager:
+The easiest way to install `chromedriver` is through a package manager:

 - Mac OS: `brew cask install chromedriver`
 - Linux: `npm -g install chromedriver`

 Otherwise, download it from the website, unpack the ZIP file and place the executable `chromedriver` somewhere in your PATH.

+It is also possible to use `geckodriver` (ie. Firefox), although for now, only through the `--with-firefox-data` command line argument (or by manually editting the `webnovel2epub.py` file).

 ### Features